 This project is dedicated to a comprehensive analysis of UoU in international law analysing it from a "micro", "macro" as well as "meta perspective".
 On the mirco-level it assesses whether UoU has materialized as a legally established standard guiding the operation of the right to self-defence especially since 9/11 and the military campaign of the Global Coalition against Deash in Syria and determines what its substance, function and characteristics are.
 On the macro-level it identifies other issue areas in which UoU as a notion is present, analyses its operation within these and examines whether its major features can be reconstructed as general principles of law or structural principles of international law.

 Looking at UoU from a meta-perspective the project turns to the problem of the anthropomorphic state persona that displays a "willingness" and "ability" as a general theme of international legal scholarship.
 Furthermore it identifies continuities to colonial legal thought and turns to a critical analysis of the concept of a “forfeiture of sovereignty” that plays a prominent role in the current debate on the use of force regime.
 Concomitantly, the project analyses the interrelatedness of the (in)capacity of states and their legal obligations – hence the relation between the “can” and the “ought” – in international law.

 Finally, the project reflects on UoU as a condition for the exercise of the right self-defence in nonstate actor constellations from a de lege ferenda perspective in light of the results that the overall analysis has engendered.

-In answering these questions this project will go beyond a purely legal perspective and make use of insights from philosophy and the social sciences, especially theories of international relations, as heuristic and auxiliary means.
+In addressing these different problem layers this project goes beyond a purely legal perspective and makes use of insights from philosophy and the social sciences, especially theories of international relations, as heuristic and auxiliary means.

 Jörn Axel Kämmerer, Anne Peters

-Ole Bäßmann, Fabian Eichberger, Anna Kampfmann, Eva Rom (student assistants)
+Ole Bäßmann, Fabian Eichberger, Anna Kampfmann, Cora Masche, Eva Rom (student assistants)